HearthSim/articles/README.md

 scientists can easily develop jobs locally and then submit a request to a member of the HearthSim team to have them run the job at scale on a production map reduce cluster.

-Checkout `yogg_impact.py` for an example of how to write a job that uses a `hearthstone .hslog.watcher.LogWatcher` subclass to do an analysis against raw power.log files.
-As a data point towards the value of using EMR, running this example job on a set of 150,000 replays on a single machine was going to take more than 24 hours to complete when originally written, however when it was run on EMR that same job only took 35 minutes to complete!
+Checkout `chess_brawl.py` for an example of how to write a job that uses a `hearthstone .hslog.export.EntityTreeExporter` subclass to do an analysis against the replay xml files.

 Jobs that follow this template will have several things in common:

-1. They use the `protocols.PowerlogS3Protocol` input format class which handles abstracting away the source of the raw log data.
+1. They use the `mapred.protocols.BaseS3Protocol` base class to abstract away the raw storage details and implement directly against the `hsreplay.document.HSReplayDocument` class.
-2. They implement a subclass of `LogWatcher` and use the exposed hooks to capture whatever event data the job is focused on analyzing.
+2. They implement a subclass of `EntityTreeExporter` and use the exposed hooks to capture whatever event data the job is focused on analyzing.
 3. They usually emit their final output as aggregates in a CSV like format so that final chart generation and analysis can be done in interactive visual tools like Excel.